streetwriters/notesnook/docs/help/contents/publish-notes-with-monographs.md

 Sharing a note with someone can be such a tedious task.
 You have to copy/download/export it to a file and then attach it in an email or upload it to some cloud storage.

 With Notesnook, you don't need to do that anymore.
 Monographs enable you to share your notes with anyone in a single click.
-Once a note is published as a monograph, you get a public url which you can share with anyone.
+Once a note is published as a monograph, you get a public URL which you can share with anyone.
 They don't need to download Notesnook or install any extra software — it's just like a blog, only simpler.

 ## How to publish a note?